CAC 40 Stock Market Index

 Investors are most likely to pay more for the stock if the earning potential is strong and profits are consistent.
 The industry that the company is directly involved in, distributing products or services, needs to have a healthy demand appetite.
 While the current company performance is important, future prospects are looked at in a more serious manner, as investments are generally done for future gains.

-A broad index price usually moves smoother than that of individual shares or sector-specific indices.
+A broad index (like the S&P 500) price usually moves smoother than that of individual shares or sector-specific indices.
 Meaning, investors can benefit from diversification due to the amount of companies listed under the CAC 40.
 Traders are able to then own a few stocks on a major index with committing only a small amount of financial capital.

 Why trade indices